SahidHernandez/PPE_Detection_with_YOLOV8/README.md

  -The code of logic (made in python) that has all the functions (buttons, camera, checkbox) working.

+ -The images (in folder "iloveimg-resized") that are needed to run the program

  # Libraries
   To make work the codes, the libraries needed are: